-Numerous jurisdictions have initiated crackdowns against certain industries (*cough*salons*cough) and passed or proposed legislation holding businesses and owners civilly and criminally responsible for misclassifying workers.
+Numerous jurisdictions have initiated crackdowns against certain cash-based businesses and industries that have proven themselves to be a chronic problem.
+(Salons fall into both categories.)
+As a result, new laws and regulations have passed, and there’s no shortage of proposed legislation holding businesses and owners civilly and criminally responsible for misclassifying workers.

 Courts are increasingly hostile to employers’ use of the independent contractor designation.

-In my opinion, there are very, very few justifiable reasons to utilize an independent contractor designation in our industry.
+There are very few justifiable reasons to utilize an independent contractor designation in our industry.
 Just don’t do it.
 Too few of you understand it.

-The contract likely won’t be valid at all.
-A non-compete is something an employee signs, not a “self-employed” contractor.
+A non-compete agreement signed by a so-called “independent contractor” likely won’t be valid at all.
+A non-compete is something an employee signs, not a “self-employed” business owner.
 As a general rule, you cannot restrict an independent contractor’s right to work freely.
 By classifying someone as an independent contractor and having them sign a non-compete, you’re violating your own contract.

 Just because someone signs something doesn’t mean that the agreement will be held up in court.
-That contract you made them sign might actually make you their boss, which means they could be protected by the same laws that protect all employees.
+That contract you made them sign might actually lead to an enforcement authority determining you to be the contractor’s employer, which means they could be protected by the same laws that protect all employees.
 When the hammer comes down, it could be coming down on you; not them.

 Sure, that guy stole your meth, but your ass is going to jail for having it to begin with.

 Suing an independent contractor for a non-compete violation could (and likely would) lead to a counter-complaint, where your “independent contractor” (read: misclassified employee) will come back at you for misclassifying them.
-You could then be held accountable for those back taxes, for violating federal employment law, and for violating any applicable state labor laws that pertain to the situation.
+You could then be held responsible for unpaid wages and back taxes, and held accountable for violating federal employment law and any applicable state labor laws that pertain to the situation.

 Please understand that each state has different guidelines they use when determining employment status and nearly all of them (with the exception of California) are less stringent than the federal government’s.
-Therefore, it is entirely possible for a stylist to be determined to be an IC in your state, but an employee according to the federal guidelines.
-In any case, the agencies jointly prosecute, so you’ll have to answer to federal and state authorities (state tax/labor, and federal tax/labor officials).
+Therefore, it is entirely possible for a stylist to be determined to be an IC by the state but an employee according to the federal guidelines.
+In any case, many agencies jointly prosecute, so you’ll have to answer to federal and state authorities (state tax/labor, and federal tax/labor officials).